devops-sherpas/jfrog-training-labs/course-2/lab/01-repo-creation/README.md

 In this lab, we will practice the creation of repositories, using the UI, the API, the CLI, and finally - using JFrog's Terraform provider.

-## Prerequisites

-* You should have Terraform installed on your machine.
-Download & install the most recent version.
-* You should have a JFrog CLI profile defined & activated, pointing at your Artifactory instance.
-* You should have environment variables set, as described at the root of this repository.

 ## Progress

 ### Using the UI